 - It’s not a simple app due to the numerous features and takes a bit of getting used to.

-Non travel use: I Locus to save locations generally as do find it more reliable than Google maps when there is no internet/wifi.
+Non travel use: I use Locus to save locations generally, as do find it more reliable than Google maps when there is no internet/wifi.

-So my online go to map app is the popular choice of: Google maps.
-However, having an online connection is vital in getting accurate information.
-Offline it is disappointing and frustrating, even if you have cached the information that you want.
+My online go to map app is the popular choice of: Google maps.
+However, having an online connection is vital in getting accurate information but offline use can be temperamental, even if you have cached the information that you want.

 There are so many other map apps available.
 It’s worth having a play to find out what works for you, as the majority run off the same data, so it’s really down to personal preference.
 I like Locus because of the added features and the functions offline with free offline maps available for most countries in the world.